 Do you want a career where you can make a difference to the health of others?
 Then you will need to know how the human body works, in good and poor health.
-There are many ways that human health can be affected, from individual biology and genetic makeup to lifestyle decisions and actions taken by individuals and populations.
+There are many ways that human health can be affected, from individual biology and genetic makeup, to lifestyle decisions and actions taken by individuals and populations.

-Why Study BTEC Applied Human Biology?
+Why Study AAQ Applied Human Biology?

 Course Contact